 Baked Reuben Sandwiches

-- 8 slices rye bread (any kind will work but I use dark pumpernickel)
+- 8 slices rye bread

-- 1/2 cup bottled Thousand Island dressing
+- 1/2 cup Thousand Island dressing

-- 1 pound deli shaved corned beef
+- 1 pound corned beef shaved in the deli

-- 1 pound package sliced Swiss cheese
+- 1 pound Swiss cheese sliced

 - 3 tablespoons butter or margarine softened

-- To these four slices of bread, spread on1 tablespoon Thousand Island dressing per slice.
+- To these four slices of bread, spread on 1 tablespoon Thousand Island dressing per slice.

 - Top with one slice of cheese (or a little extra if you want it).

-- Add several slices of corned beef--I guess at the amount--enough to make it about 1-inch thick on the bread.
+- Add several slices of corned beef–I guess at the amount–enough to make it about 1-inch thick on the bread.
 You can do less if you like.

 - Add 1 more tablespoon Thousand Island dressing to the un-buttered side of your remaining slices of bread.
 Place it on top of the sandwich, butter side up.

-- Bake until the cheese is melted and the sandwiches are hot--about 12-15 minutes.
+- Bake until the cheese is melted and the sandwiches are hot–about 12-15 minutes.
 Serve warm.